lizasizas/E-Wallet-Market-Sentiment-Customer-Pain-Point-Analysis/README.md

 ```
 Scraping (Play Store reviews) → Cleaning & Exploration (PostgreSQL) → Dashboard (Power BI)
 ```
-1. **Scraping** — collected the 5,000 most recent reviews per app (GoPay, OVO, DANA) from the Google Play Store using `google-play-scraper`, then exported to CSV.
+1. **Scraping**: collected the 5,000 most recent reviews per app (GoPay, OVO, DANA) from the Google Play Store using `google-play-scraper`, then exported to CSV.
-2. **Cleaning & Exploration** — data was cleaned (empty/too-short reviews removed), classified into sentiment categories based on rating, and grouped into pain point categories based on keywords found in the review content.
+2. **Cleaning & Exploration**: data was cleaned (empty/too-short reviews removed), classified into sentiment categories based on rating, and grouped into pain point categories based on keywords found in the review content.
-3. **Visualization** — the exploration results were built into an interactive Power BI dashboard with app and date-range filters.
+3. **Visualization**: the exploration results were built into an interactive Power BI dashboard with app and date-range filters.

 ## Dashboard Preview